noomerzx/vue-barcode-scanner/README.md

 * vue
 ----------------------------------------
 ## Initiate
-Inject plugin to your vue instance by ```Vue.use``` then using it in your component that need to use barcode scanner
+Inject plugin to your vue instance by ```Vue.use``` then initial it in your component that need to use barcode scanner

 ```javascript
 import Vue from 'vue'